JosePineiro/WebP-wrapper/README.md

-# WebP-wapper
+# WebP-wrapper
-Wapper for libwebp in C#.
+Wrapper for libwebp in C#.
 The most complete wapper in pure managed C#.

 Exposes Simple Decoding API, Simple Encoding API, Advanced Encoding API (with stadistis of compresion), Get version library and WebPGetFeatures (info of any WebP file).
 In the future I´ll update for expose Advanced Decoding API.

-The wapper are in safe managed code in one class.
-No need external dll except libwebp_x32.dll and libwebp_x64.dll (included).
-The wapper can compile in 32, 64 bit and ANY (auto swith to the apropiate library).
-Updated to WebP v6.0
+The wapper is in safe managed code in one class.
+No need external dll except libwebp_x86.dll and libwebp_x64.dll (included v6.0).
+The wrapper work in 32, 64 bit or ANY (auto swith to the apropiate library).

-The code are full comented and include simple example for using the wapper.
+The code is full comented and include simple example for using the wrapper.

 ## Use
-Load WebP image form WebP file
+Load WebP image for WebP file
 ```C#
 using (clsWebP webp = new clsWebP())
   Bitmap bmp = webp.Load("test.webp");